-12.0 Overview of Year One and Term One Issues
+13.0 Overview of Year One and Term One Issues

-- 12.1 Following approval, each service will implement the Business Plan and Service Delivery Statement, with progress and service performance being monitored by Joint Officer Board and Joint Committee as appropriate. - 12.2 This means that, in the short term, i.e. the next 6 months, the Joint Committee will be asked to: - Confirm disaggregation plans for those service scheduled to disaggregate before April 2010; - Approve plans for services which are currently scheduled to disaggregate in April 2010 but have specified that a strategic review to determine the long-term operating model for the service be carried out in the next year. - 12.3 In the medium term, i.e. the next 12 months, the Joint Committee will be asked to approve strategic reviews for services currently scheduled to disaggregate after April 2010. - 12.4 In the long term, the Joint Committee will be asked to commission a programme of strategic reviews for long-term shared services in line with key milestones and the strategic objectives of both Councils.
+- 13.1 Following approval, each service will implement the Business Plan and Service Delivery Statement, with progress and service performance being monitored by Joint Officer Board and Joint Committee as appropriate. - 13.2 This means that, in the short term, i.e. the next 3 months, the Joint Committee will be asked to: - Confirm the closure of shared service arrangements for those services disaggregating on or prior to September 30th 2009. - Confirm disaggregation plans for those service scheduled to disaggregate before April 2010; - Approve plans for services which are currently scheduled to disaggregate in April 2010 but have specified that a strategic review to determine the long-term operating model for the service be carried out in the next year. - 13.3 In the medium term, i.e. the next 12 months, the Joint Committee will be asked to approve strategic reviews for services currently scheduled to disaggregate after April 2010. - 13.4 In the long term, the Joint Committee will be asked to commission a programme of strategic reviews for long-term shared services in line with key milestones and the strategic objectives of both Councils. - 13.5 Getting the best long term opportunity for the continuing shared services may involve solutions that cut across more than one of the services.
+In order that the strategic reviews are not commissioned in 'silos' it is proposed that an overall visioning day is held for members to consider the range of opportunity available, what overall aspirations each Council may have for the services, and what the critical path of activity might be to reach a point where these aspirations can be achieved.
+Dates are currently being sought for a session in October and the Joint Committee's specific views and requests regarding the structure and content of the session will be incorporated into the planning for the event.